Oslavany: Administrative division

+Etymology

+The word Oslavan was a designation for a person living near the Oslava River.
+The name Oslavany means "the village of people who live near the Oslava".

 Geography

 Oslavany is located about 19 km southwest of Brno.
 Most of the territory lies in the Boskovice Furrow, but the western part of the municipal territory extends into the Křižanov Highlands and Jevišovice Uplands.
 The highest point is at 409 m above sea level.
 The Oslava River flows through the town.

 History

 The first written mention of Oslavany is from 1104.
 It was originally an agricultural and wine-growing village.
 In the 13th century, copper and other metals were mined in the adjacent hills.
 In 1225, the first Cistercian convent in Moravia was founded here.
 The village of Oslavany was owned by the convent until the 16th century.
 When the convent was dissolved in 1525, Oslavany was acquired by the Althan family and the convent was rebuilt into a Renaissance residence.

 In 1760, hard coal deposits were found here and soon it was the only place in Moravia where coal was mined.
 The greatest development of mining occurred in the 19th century and especially after 1913, when a power plant was established here.
 Coal mining and electricity generation changed the village both economically and environmentally.
 In the 1960s, the population of Oslavany grew rapidly as housing estates were built for the new employers.
 Coal mining ceased in 1973 and electricity production in 1993.
 As a result, the town has lost its industrial character.